Shagin-Deepu/Object_oriented_programs_java/README.md

 These files may have error...
-To run this file in Linux "
+To run this file in Linux " javac filename
+                            java filename. "
-To run this file in Windows "
+To run this file in Windows " java compiler and interpreter need to be installed in windows "